umati/Showcase/index.md

 ### Datahub connection

 For this showcase we will have a data hub provided off premise.
 This will act as an OPC UA aggregation server.
 The machine server (M) will connect via an OpenVPN tunnel to an VPN endpoint (one per partner).
-An OPC UA client will connect to the OPC UA server(s) of that partner through the VPN tunnel.
-The application providers (A) will connect to an OPC UA server.
+An OPC UA client will connect to the [OPC UA Server](SERVER.html)(s) of that partner through the VPN tunnel.
+The application providers (A) will connect to an [OPC UA Server](SERVER.html).

-To connect to this data hub (M) need an OPC UA server and OpenVPN client to access one dedicated endpoint per partner.
+To connect to this data hub (M) need an [OPC UA Server](SERVER.html) and OpenVPN client to access one dedicated endpoint per partner.
 (A) will connect via OPC UA directly to the datahub.

-Details about the internet connection see chapter 12.c.

 ### umati showcase test server

 A test server is provided for basic testing and is supplied by VDW.

 The test server provides the complete data model and changes its values.
-There is no real machine tool simulation behind the OPC UA server.
+There is no real machine tool simulation behind the [OPC UA Server](SERVER.html).
 The values do not necessarily have a logical connection to each other.
 For example, the channel can be deactivated while the job is still being processed.
 The server is available at `opc.tcp://opcua.umati.app:4840` ; authentication is not required.

 ## Documentation, timeline and notes on implementation details for umati showcase